Note: I don’t use Clapper’s image popup plugin anymore, so the settings below are now gone.

 Having no knowledge in how the XML file actually worked, I broke

-things down by deleting the word markdownify
+things down by deleting the word markdownify, as well as

-, in order to see how things worked.
+remove_bigfig, in order to see how things worked.
 Then I saw

-.
+markdown code at localhost:4000.
 It means that markdownify

 converts markdown to HTML.
 Thus, I tried to insert the word

-, but I still saw the
+remove_bigfig again just after markdownify, but I still saw the

 same popup image appearing twice.